Reloaded-Project/Reloaded.Project.Configurations/README.md

   admin.
 - Or on Linux, you can do `ln -s "Reloaded.Project.Configurations/.editorconfig" ".editorconfig"`.

+If you are on Windows, you may need to enable `Developer Mode` to be allowed to make symlinks.

 ### .solutionItems

 In each project you should make a `.solutionItems` folder and add any useful files (as existing files) from the folder